-The Management Committee is the main forum with executive management responsibilities subordinated to the Board of Administration.
+The Management Committee is the main forum with executive management responsibilities subordinated to the Board of Administrators.

-The Executive Directors of the Bank Chief Executive Officer, the First Deputy Chief Executive Officer, Deputy Chief Executive Officer and Chief Risk Officer ensure the day-to-day management of the Bank.
-They are members of the Management Committee with attributions and responsibilities as defined by Bank's Constitutive Deeds, Companies Law and regulation of the Management Committee as approved by the Board of Administration and any other internal regulations or legal provisions in force.
+The Executive Directors of the Bank Chief Executive Officer, the First Deputy Chief Executive Officer, and the two Deputy Chief Executive Officer ensure the day-to-day management of the Bank.
+They are members of the Management Committee with attributions and responsibilities as defined by Bank's Constitutive Deeds, Companies Law and regulation of the Management Committee as approved by the Board of Administrators and any other internal regulations or legal provisions in force.